samsuh/2026-journal/README.md

 physical reset yesterday. sleep, food, a bit on caffeine.

 Goals for today:
-- do the rest of ThreeJS - Textures
+- DONE ~~do the rest of ThreeJS - Textures~~ that was so painful to get through.
+It's so hard to power through boring irrelevant stuff when there's no connection to relevance/usage.
 - maybe go for a bike ride since the weather should be nice
 -